 Language

 As your toddler begins talking, they’ll start putting their feelings into words and expressing what they want more clearly.
 They’ll find it easier to make friends and get along with others.
 Talking to your child from birth is an excellent way to promote your child’s language development.
 That’s what Ziah’s dad, Hacene, does.
 “I speak to her in Kabyle, my mother tongue, to help her get used to hearing it.”
 When you talk to your child, they develop a desire to talk to you, too.
 As your child grows, encourage their efforts to speak.
 Ask questions if you don’t understand what they’re saying.
 You can also repeat any words they mispronounce, making sure to enunciate.
 That way, they will hear it pronounced correctly.
+Playing with your child and reading books to them are also great ways to interact with them and help them develop their language skills.

 Being a role model

 Your child pays attention to what you do.
 You’re a role model in every aspect of their learning, and social skills are no exception.
-When your toddler sees you engage in positive interactions with others, you’re setting a good example.
+When your child sees you engage in positive interactions with others, you’re setting a good example.
 And when you share with them and ask them nicely for things, it encourages them to do the same.
 Even when your child is a baby, seeing you smile and be kind to others helps them connect with people.

 Emotions